-1. Establishing a friendly tone
+1. Establishing a Friendly Tone

 ‘Establishing a friendly tone’ is one of the five perspectives of Friendly and Fair Teaching (FFT).
 By teaching in a friendly manner, teachers create a positive learning environment.
 They deliberately set a good example and are accountable for it.
 They create a good atmosphere and provide opportunities to work together.
 In this way, everyone gets to know each other better.